dojo/docs/howto.rst

     <div id="fohooooooo" class="fohooo">Don't click Me</div>
     <div dojoType="foohooo" class="fohooo">Or Me</div>

-  This is the jscript code of your example.
-Simple past both HMTL and Jscript into the browser.
+  This is the JavaScript code of your example.
+Simple past both HMTL and JavaScript into the browser.

   .. cv:: javascript
-    :label: And the jscript code
+    :label: And the JavaScript code

     <script type="text/javascript">
     dojo.declare("foohooo", [dijit._Widget,dijit._Templated], {